nipuns11/Back-To-Bach/README.md

 Need to make updates

+Edits
-# add a table view with songs
+- add a table view with songs
-# add a timer to show time duration
+- add a timer to show time duration